 Florida Coastal School of Law (“Coastal Law”) is invested in creating a safe and positive environment for all community members.
 This includes the promotion of healthy relationships and sexual behavior.
 As an institution, Coastal Law prohibits the offenses of domestic violence, dating violence, sexual assault, stalking, rape, and acquaintance rape.
-We strive to provide continuing education and awareness for our community, in addition to support for victims.
+The school is committed to providing continuing education in the form of primary prevention and ongoing awareness for our community, in addition to support for victims.

 Consent: “Consent” means intelligent, knowing, and voluntary consent and does not include coerced submission.
 “Consent” shall not be deemed or construed to mean the failure by the alleged victim to offer physical resistance to the offender.